springernature/sushi/readme.md

 For the TR Standard Views; the only parameters are `customer_id`, `api_key`, `begin_date`, `end_date`, `platform`.

-To get data for your organisation you need to know the Springer Nature Business Partner ID ("BPID") of your organisation, and set the `customer_id` parameter accordingly (instead of "BPID" in the examples below).
+To get data for your organisation you need to know the Springer Nature Business Partner ID ("BPID") of your organisation, and set the `customer_id` parameter accordingly.
 To find your BPID, go to [identity details](https://link.springer.com/identity-details).
-If your organization is listed, then use the number in parenthesis as your BPID.
+If your organization is listed, then use this as your `customer_id`.
 If you see several organizations, or none, contact [customer service](https://support.springernature.com/en/support/tickets/new).

     Parameter: customer_id
-    Value: [your BPID]
+    Value: [your customer_id]

 The `api_key` for your organization can be found in the [Springer Nature Librarian Admin Portal](https://librarian.springernature.com/organizations/usage#counter5sushi)

     Parameter: api_key
-    Value: [your ApiKey]
+    Value: [your api_key]

 The `begin_date` and `end_date` are also mandatory and should follow the YYYY-MM format.
 Please note that data is currently available from September 2019 onwards.